RefiJet and Gravity are both online auto loan refinance marketplaces designed to help you save time on research and find a lender.

 RefiJet auto loans

-When you work with RefiJet, the company will match you with a financial expert to walk you through the refinancing process.
-They can help you fill out the application and compare the various loan offers you receive to find the best one.
-They’ll also help fill out paperwork to submit your final application.
+When you work with RefiJet, it will match you with a financial expert to walk you through the refinancing process.
+They can help you fill out the application and compare loan offers, then work with you to finalize any extra paperwork.

 However, RefiJet does not offer many details about the available loans until after you prequalify.
 While you can do so without taking a credit score hit, it’s still an extra step.
-You also have to pay a $395 fee to RefiJet when you get a loan, in addition to any lender fees charged.
+RefiJet also charges a $395 processing fee — similar services like Gravity don’t have any fees at all.

 Pros

-• Get cash out of your car’s equity.
-RefiJet lets you cash out your vehicle’s equity by refinancing with a loan with a higher balance than your existing one.
-Other lenders offer this type of loans, but it isn’t common.
+• Cash out refinancing: RefiJet lets you cash out your vehicle’s equity by refinancing with a loan with a higher balance than your existing one.

 Cons